 Wix Ecommerce Ease of Use

-Ease of use is a strong point for Wix since the drag and drop editor is simply flawless.
-They’ve always had this for their other site builders and integrated it in for ecommerce sites.
+Ease of use is a strong area for Wix since the drag and drop editor is simply flawless.
+Wix has always had this for their its site builders.
+Now it's integrated in for ecommerce sites.
 The dashboard has just a few buttons to choose from, helping beginners hone in on the tasks that are most important.

 You can move around every component on your homepage and product pages with just a quick drop of your mouse.
 This way you don’t have to worry about messing with code to make your customizations.
 You also receive a nice taskbar at the top to publish or save your work, ensuring that you don’t lose anything.